 - 200 g Sugar

 - White Wine*

-- The three items above and the orange juice should measure a total of 1/2 pint between them
+- *the three items above and the orange juice should measure a total of 280 ml between them

-Heat the oil, once hot remove from hob and add the aniseeds, once very cold, add the juice of the oranges, brandy, white wine and dry anise, leave the mixture to one side.
+1. Heat the oil and once hot, remove from hob and add the aniseed.
+Allow to cool down, pour in the juice of the oranges, brandy, white wine and dry anise liqueur and leave the mixture to one side.

-Make small balls and roll between your hands until it looks like a long finger and make a knot.
-Once you have made all of the dough into knots, then you can heat the oil and fry them.
-Remove them and place them on a kitchen towel to remove any excess oil.
+3. Make small balls and roll between your hands until it looks like a long finger and knot.
+Once you have made all of the dough into knots, heat the oil and fry them.
+Remove them and place them on a paper kitchen towel to remove any excess oil.

-In a pan heat up some golden syrup until hot and runny, remove from the hob and insert the borrachuelos into the pan 5/6 at a time and cover them with the syrup and then place into a large bowl or container and add the hundred and thousands to complete the look!
+4. In a pan heat up some golden syrup until hot and runny, remove from the hob and insert the borrachuelos into the pan 5 – 6 at a time and cover them with the syrup.
+Place into a large bowl or container and add the hundred and thousands to complete the look.